 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).
+RSE is taught within the broader curriculum, details of which can be found in Appendix 1.

 In our primary schools relationships education focuses on teaching the fundamental building blocks and characteristics of positive relationships including: